GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [Typography in Ten Minutes](https://practicaltypography.com/typography-in-ten-minutes.html), by Matthew Buttericks is a great resource for building your schema and dipping your toes into that world.
 - [Summary of key rules](https://practicaltypography.com/summary-of-key-rules.html) is another great introductory resource by Matthew Buttericks.
 - [Free fonts](https://twitter.com/gontijodesign/status/1394624373823348737?s=27) compiled as a twitter thread by Guilherme Gontijo.
+- [Coding with Character](https://realdougwilson.com/writing/coding-with-character) by Doug Wilson.
+This blog is about utilizing different fonts for coding and could easily be applicable when thinking about what typeface to use for your project (especially if monospaced type aligns to the aesthetic of your project).
+Be sure to check the licensing of any fonts you are interested in to make sure they are available for commercial use.
 - [Google Fonts](https://fonts.google.com/?category=Display) is a collection of fonts released under open source licenses.
 - [dafont](https://www.dafont.com/) is another place to search for fonts and includes easy to find licensing information.
 - [WhatTheFont!](https://www.myfonts.com/WhatTheFont/) is a tool for finding out what font is used in an image.